Mohammad Yasir is a physics graduate from the University of Delhi and currently enrolled in the master's programme at IIT.

 And thank you so much for your compliments because you already know how much they matter to someone trying to showcase themselves to the world.

-Misbah Sheikh from The World of Poets on July 11, 2021:
+Misbah Sheikh from "a Serene Land" (This Existence Is an Illusion) on July 11, 2021:

 Beautiful thoughts shared in this article, Yasir.
 I enjoyed reading all you have written and so true it is.
 True friendship is a gift of Allah.
 As Hazrat Ali said, Be moderate in your love for a friend or hatred for an enemy.
 The former may turn into an enemy and the latter may turn into a friend.